-MCC has corporate auditors to audit its activities.
-The corporate auditors attend Board of Directors, various committee and other important meetings, verify the contents of reports submitted by directors of the board and other relevant parties, investigate the status of the company's business and property, and audit the execution of duties by directors of the board.
+MCC has five corporate auditors to audit its activities (as of June 21, 2019).
+The corporate auditors attend Board of Directors, various committee and other important meetings, receive reports from directors of the board and other relevant parties, investigate the status of the company's business and property, and audit the execution of duties by directors of the board.
 MCC does not have a Board of Corporate Auditors, but voluntarily maintains a Corporate Auditors Liaison Committee to facilitate coordination and cooperation among the corporate auditors.
 The Corporate Auditors Liaison Committee meets once a month in principle.
 At meetings, the corporate auditors discuss audit plans and other important audit-related matters.
-As of the end of June 2018, MCC has five corporate auditors.
 Corporate auditors, the accounting auditor and the Internal Audit Department work in close coordination, exchanging opinions on their respective audit processes and results.